-Sélection de meubles rares de designer canadien émerites
+Sélection de meubles rares de designers canadiens émérites

 A. J. Donahue

 A Canadian icon from the Mid Century Modern era by architect A.J.
 Donahue.
 Affectionately known as the "CANADIAN COCONUT CHAIR" or the "WINNIPEG CHAIR" Donahue produced these lounge chairs in the late 1940s & early 1950s with the help of his architectural students at the University of Manitoba.
 Features a bent plywood shell with a metal rod base and rubber shock mounts.
-Originally the chairs exterior plywood shell was left exposed but this particular chair has recently been fully re-upholstered by the previous owner.
-This was done most likely to hide surface wear that had occurred over time to the exposed part of the shell.
-Regardless...a super comfortable chair with tons of Modern era character and unique history as it is estimated that only around 200 units were ever produced.
+Originally the chairs exterior plywood shell was left exposed .

 The "2001 Chair"

-Canadian, industrial designer, 1970s, clear Lucite, two white leather slip cushions, white powder coated steel swivel base, with U.S. and Canadian patents, otherwise unmarked.
+Canadian, industrial designer, 1970s, rare chrome base , clear Lucite "bubble" chairs , two white slip cushions, with U.S. and Canadian patents, otherwise unmarked.